-CENTRAL STRUCTURES Supply chain Description positions DGPML supply department 2 pharmacists, 3 order-fillers, 2 storekeepers, 1 warehouseman and 1 driver.
+CENTRAL STRUCTURES Supply chain positions Description DGPML supply department 2 pharmacists, 3 order-fillers, 2 storekeepers, 1 warehouseman and 1 driver.
 CAMEG All staff.
 CMLS supply 1 pharmacist, 1 stock manager, national agents responsible for the purchase of manager ARVs and other products to fight HIV/AIDS.
 "I would ideally need 2 or 3 doctors + as many pharmacists to handle some 90 structures in the country".
-NTP supply manager 1 pharmacist, 1 order filler, 1 warehouseman, 1 storekeeper, national agents responsible for the purchase of anti-tuberculosis drugs and related products (other medicines, reagents and consumables).
-DN supply manager 1 pharmacist, alone in charge of the supply in nutrition products.
-He is assisted by UNICEF staff with its tasks.
-UNICEF also plays the role of donor and supplier.
-What would happen if UNICEF decided to disengage?
-PNLP supply manager 1 sole pharmacist, in charge of the supply in anti-malarial drugs and other products to fight against malaria.
+NTP supply 1 pharmacist, 1 order filler, 1 warehouseman, 1 storekeeper, national agents manager responsible for the purchase of anti-tuberculosis drugs and related products DN supply (other medicines, reagents and consumables).
+DN supply I pharmacist, alone in charge of the supply in nutrition products.
+He is assisted by UNICEE staff with its tasks.
+UNICEE also plays the role of donor and supplier What would happen if UNICEF decided to disengage?
+PNLP supply 1 sole pharmacist, in charge of the supply in anti-malarial drugs and other manager products to fight against malaria.
 No own storage capacity at PNLP level.
-Technical support from WHO, UNICEF, DGPML, Delivery, etc. DPV supply manager 1 pharmacist, 1 storekeeper, 1 warehouseman, agents responsible for supplying the country's public network in vaccines.
+Technical support from WHO, UNICEE, DGPMI, Delivery, etc. DPV supply 1 pharmacist, 1 storekeeper, 1 warehouseman, agents responsible for manager supplying the country's public network in vaccines.
 Vaccines are stored in the DPV warehouse and distributed to the DRSs.
 Good storage capacity at that level.
-FHA supply manager 2 pharmacists, in charge of the supply in reproductive health products: contraceptives; ARVs, tests and consumables for PMTCT; 1 st stock for the community IMCI.
-It should be noted that other health and reproductive products (products of prenatal consultation, deliveries and EmONCs) are directly acquired by operational institutions and benefit from subsidies from the State and its partners.
-Products are stored at CAMEG and small quantities at FHA, which has a very limited storage capacity.
-DLM supply manager 1 pharmacist, 1 State order filler.
-They are in charge of the acquisition and prepositioning of the stocks of medicines and consumables for the fight against epidemics.
+FHA supply 2 pharmacists, in charge of the supply in reproductive health products: manager contraceptives; ARVs, tests and consumables for PMTCT; 1st stock for the community IMCI.
+It should be noted that other health and reproductive products (products of prenatal consultation, deliveries and EmONCs) are directly acquired by operational institutions and benefit from subsidies from at FHA, which has a very limited storage canacity DLM supply 1 pharmacist, 1 State order filler.
+They are in charge of the acquisition and manager prepositioning of the stocks of medicines and consumables for the fight against epidemics.
 Products are stored at DLM which has an inadequate and limited storage capacity.
-CHU head of the pharmacy department 3 CHUs; 2 to 3 pharmacists/CHU + several State order fillers + storekeepers + warehousemen.
-They interfere at all levels of the supply chain, from quantification/budgeting to the dispensing to patients.
-Good storage and conservation capacity.
+CHU head of the 3 CHUs; 2 to 3 pharmacists/CHU + several State order fillers + storekeepers + pharmacy warehousemen.
+They interfere at all levels of the supply chain, from department conservation capacity.
 Director for 1 pharmacist, 1 maintenance technician, 2 storekeepers.
-In charge of coordination of maintenance of medico-technical equipment and supply of reagents, NBTC technical activities consumables and technical equipment for blood transfusion.
-INTERMEDIARY AND PERIPHERAL STRUCTURES Supply chain positions Description Head of the pharmacy 1 pharmacist + 1 or 2 PEPs.
-They supply themselves at central institution level, manage DRS health product warehouses and distribute to the region's department of districts.
+In charge of coordination of maintenance of medico-technical equipment and supply of reagents, NBTC technical consumables and technical equipment for blood transfusion. activities Currente also ta supply chain Description Head of the 1 pharmacist + 1 or 2 PEPs.
+They supply themselves at central institution level pharmacv manage DRS health product warehouses and distribute to the region's department of districts.
 Lack of skills due to a lack of training.
 Some pharmacists manage up